Wall Street slips as inflation jitters spark broad sell-off

 "The market is beginning to debate whether or not the Fed is right on inflation," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
 "Will this be more than transitory?
 That's what the market is beginning to discount."

-The CBOE Volatility index, a measure of investor anxiety, touched its highest level in two months.
+The CBOE Volatility index (.VIX), a measure of investor anxiety, touched its highest level in two months.

 First-quarter reporting season, which is providing the first year-on-year comparison to pandemic-related shutdowns, is approaching the finish line with 451 constituents of the S&P 500 having reported.
 Of those, 86.9% have beaten consensus expectations, according to Refinitiv IBES.